gustavomorinaga/next-plate/README.md

 This is a complete template with all you need for your next React projects and all the best practices of JAMStack.

 This template have a bunch of folders, code examples and configurations.
-Feel free to edit or remove them.
+Feel free to edit or remove them, including this README!

 Customize and enjoy!